 Jeremy M. Jacobs

-is Chairman & CEO of Delaware North Companies, one of the world’s leading hospitality and food service companies.
-Delaware North is one of the largest and most admired privately held companies in the United States with more than $2.5 billion in annual revenue and 55,000 associates serving half a billion customers in the United States, Canada, Australia, New Zealand and Europe.
-The company’s operations include global sports stadia and arenas, worldwide airports, destination resorts, national and state parks and gaming and entertainment venues with locations ranging from Kennedy Space Center and Yosemite National Park to London’s Wembley Stadium and the Australian Open.
+is Chairman & CEO of Delaware North, one of the world’s leading hospitality and food service companies.
+Delaware North is one of the largest and most admired privately held companies in the United States with more than $3 billion in annual revenue and 60,000 associates serving half a billion customers in the United States, Canada, Australia, New Zealand and Europe.
+The company’s operations include global sports stadia and arenas, worldwide airports, destination resorts, national and state parks and gaming and entertainment venues with locations ranging from Kennedy Space Center Visitor Complex and Yosemite National Park to London’s Wembley Stadium and the Australian Open.
+In 2014 Delaware North also acquired a majority interest in Patina Restaurant Group, a leader in the premium segment of the restaurant and catering industry.

 Among his numerous professional appointments, Mr. Jacobs has served on the U.S. Travel and Tourism Advisory Board.
 He is the only member who has been reappointed through both Republican and Democratic presidencies.
 His travel and tourism holdings are immense and include airport hospitality, hotels and resorts in the United States, Canada and Australia, including some of the top in the world as rated by Travel + Leisure and Conde Nast.
-In addition, Delaware North operates national park lodging and visitor services, regional gaming destinations and attractions such as TD Garden in Boston, which it owns and operates and the Kennedy Space Center Visitor Complex, where it recently bid on and won the Atlantis Space Shuttle to build into a permanent display at Kennedy.
+In addition, Delaware North operates national park lodging and visitor services, regional gaming destinations and attractions such as TD Garden in Boston, which it owns and operates, and the Kennedy Space Center Visitor Complex, where in 2013 it opened a $100 million display of the Atlantis Space Shuttle.

 He is an alumnus of UB’s School of Management and the Harvard School of Business Advanced Management Program, he holds honorary doctorates from the University at Buffalo, Canisius College and Johnson and Wales University.
 He and his wife Margaret have six children, 18 grandchildren and one great-grandchild.